zsoltmester/Labyrinth/README.md

 # labyrinth
-An arcade game, using OpenGL and SDL.
+Arcade game, using OpenGL and SDL.